What is the Credit Cycle Telling Us?

 (Looking Out Six Months)

-- The potential for a more accommodative central bank policy, stronger profits and healthier productivity have dampened the odds of a downturn.
+- The potential for further accommodative central bank policy, stronger profits and healthier productivity have contributed to a favorable growth environment.

-- We believe the credit cycle is in mid-expansion, and economic indicators suggest it could continue into the second half of 2024.
+- We believe the credit cycle is in mid-expansion and economic indicators suggest it could continue into 2025.

 - The economy has more runway and the risk trade has potential to perform well in this phase of the cycle.